yoshida-lab/XenonPy/docs/source/index.rst

 ========

 **XenonPy** is a Python library that implements a comprehensive set of machine learning tools for materials informatics.
-Its functionalities partially depend on PyTorch and R.
+Its functionalities partially depend on Python (PyTorch) and R (MXNet).
-The current release (v0.2.1, 2019/2/20) is just a prototype version, which provides some limited modules:
+The current release (v0.2.1, 2019/2/20) is a prototype version, which provides some limited modules:

 * Interface to public materials database
 * Library of materials descriptors (compositional/structural descriptors)